aidanpower/Coding-for-DH/coding-for-DH-notes.md

 **Git Init**

 Last week I started to configure git and github, but stopped after getting an SSH key and randomart key.
-This time
+This time I got a personal access token and was able to successfully upload my markdown files and images folder to Github.